19 Caribbean Overwater Bungalows For Your Bucket List!

 A beautiful swim-up pool suite (Credit: Sandals)

-And it has elegant swim-up butler suites where you can roll out of your large master bedroom and into the infinity swimming pool (or walk just a few steps further right into the ocean).
+Stay in one of these elegant swim-up suites and you can roll out of your large master bedroom and into the infinity swimming pool (or walk just a few steps further right into the ocean) – so it gets pretty close to giving you that feeling of staying in an overwater bungalow.

 (Go for the ultimate love nest and get a swim-up butler suite with a romantic soaking tub on your private patio.)

-• Category: Lively all-inclusive luxury resort
+• Style: Lively all-inclusive luxury resort

 • Price: $$$

-Sandals Royal Bahamian Resort: Check rates and availability
+Check rates and availability

-Last words on Caribbean overwater bungalows
+Last words on the best overwater Caribbean bungalows and villas

 Just writing this got us dreaming and plotting our next trip!